-I have made several attempts to build apps to improve my own workflow (equity research), first to move portfolio management tasks from spreadsheets to web (Modelmode.io, then EQZEN.com, both discontinued and reverted back to spreadsheets), then data aggregation tasks (an attempt to solve the previously-mentioned issues with alternatives to Yahoo Finance).
-Stockstack is the most recent attempt and started as a solution to view financial data on desktop (not in browser, similar to a terminal), using data provided by IEX Cloud (US-listed companies), and basically added features and additional data when needed (such as non-US companies via an unofficial Yahoo Finance API).
-I then started to use an early version of this desktop-app for almost all data needs (only went to Yahoo Finance for data not yet implemented).
-It was initially designed to provide me with the data I most commonly want in a single view (no clicking around), but later transformed into providing any (available) data I want in the view (based on customizable templates).
+I have made several past attempts to build applications to improve my own workflow (equity research), first to move portfolio management tasks from spreadsheets to web (but discontinued and went back to spreadsheets), then data aggregation tasks to solve some-mentioned issues with alternatives to Yahoo Finance.

+My project: Terminal is my most recent attempt at this problem.
+It started as a solution to view financial data on desktop (not in browser, like a terminal), using data provided by IEX Cloud (mainly US-listed companies), and basically added features and additional data when needed (such as non-US companies via an unofficial Yahoo Finance API).
+I started to use an early version of this desktop-application for almost all data needs (only went to Yahoo Finance occasionally, and for data not yet implemented).
+It was initially designed to provide me with the data I usually want in a single view (no clicking around), but later transformed into providing any (available) data I currently want in views (based on customizable templates).

-The current state of Stockstack (private beta):
+The current state (as of July 5, 2022):

 Stock market data, watchlist, charts, news and other widgets in customizable views, each view is a combination of widgets and columns (subscribers only: all-in-one view to show widgets from all views)

 Select widgets and toggle data to show in each widget to make your views distraction-free.
 Additional widgets are available with your own API keys: Currently support IEX Cloud (default and free), Yahoo Finance and SeekingAlpha via RapidAPI, and CoinMarketCap

 Batch mode: Enter more than two symbols in search to use batch mode, show all data for a list of symbols (subscribers only)

 Tracker: Track symbol to show all data (persistent batch mode), convert non-base currency, and use portfolio features – set non-zero number to move symbol to portfolio